yoavweiss/speculative_load_measurement/README.md

 ## Goals

 1. Enable developers to measure the effectiveness of their speculation rules and preload strategies.
-1. Expose relevant metadata ([speculation rules tags](https://html.spec.whatwg.org/C#prefetch-record-tags), "as" attribute values) to make the above measurement actionable.
+1. Expose relevant metadata ([speculation rules tags](https://html.spec.whatwg.org/C#prefetch-record-tags), `as` attribute values) to make the above measurement actionable.
 1. Only expose speculation data after the page starts [unloading](https://html.spec.whatwg.org/C#unload-a-document), to reduce potential confusion.
 1. Only expose data on user actions in the current document (even for cross-origin speculative loads), without exposing cross-origin data.